BIO 171 -

 Your writing assignments for this course are abstracts, which are paragraphs that summarize things - in this case, either print articles or major internet websites.
 Abstracts are routinely written for science journal articles - that way, someone searching for particular material can quickly tell from the abstract if an article is something they need to read.
-Abstracts give the theme and "high points" of an article or site without the details.
-You are going to abstract two biology-oriented articles and two biology-oriented internet websites, summarizing as briefly as possible while still covering all of the sources’ subjects.
+Your abstracts will give the overall theme and "high points" of a print article or entire website without the details.
+You are going to abstract two biology-oriented print articles and two biology-oriented internet websites, summarizing as briefly as possible while still covering all of the sources’ subjects.

 You will read an article or check out a website concerning some aspect of the biological sciences (pick something you can understand!), then reduce it to a single paragraph of information.
 The trick here is to be brief - try to keep your abstract under 100 words, and definitely hold it under 200 words.

-For a magazine/newspaper article:The article you pick must fit the following FOUR CRITERIA: 1) it must be about some aspect of biology; 2) it must be from a reputable source - hard news or science magazine or newspaper - if you’re not sure about a source, ASK!!!; 3) in its original printed form, the article must be more than one full page of text (or half a page of text for newspaper articles); 4) it must have been published this year.
+For a printed magazine/newspaper article:The article you pick must fit the following FOUR CRITERIA: 1) it must be about some aspect of biology; 2) it must be from a reputable source - hard news or science magazine or newspaper - if you’re not sure about a source, ASK!!!; 3) in its original printed form, the article must be more than one full page of text (or half a page of text for newspaper articles); 4) it must have been published this year.

 THE BODY OF THE ABSTRACT: Double spaced!

 For the article, give a brief but comprehensive summary - briefly tell the basic theme of the article, then state all of the major points or features, including charts, tables, and sidebars.
 You do not need to go into much detail on anything except, occasionally, major unusual theories or conclusions.
-Remember, these are read just to see if it's worth the trouble of reading the actual article, which is how the reader will get the details.
+Remember, these are read just to see if it's worth the trouble of reading the actual article - that is how the reader will get the details.

-NOTE: You are either doing an abstract from an ARTICLE from a paper source or a huge WEBSITE - NOT an article from a website!!!
+NOTE: You are either doing an abstract from a PRINTED ARTICLE from a paper source or a huge WEBSITE - NOT an article from a website!!!

 For the website, start from the main website’s home page (NOTE: if there’s more than two slashes beyond the middle of the address, chances are that you’re not on a home page).
 Give the basic theme of the site (what is the site, what's it doing there?) and then all of the major points or features, including types of subsites and links.
 Even sites with many, many subsites can usually be summarized easily.
 Link titles can be used (as quotes), but only if the title gives a clear idea of what the link would be going to.

 Your NAME is on it.